FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 this view on relative small amount of files in folder.
 In short: tryout.<br>
 <br>

-Developer note: Bogdan used JAM Shellbrowser for the filelist, and folderlist.
+Developer note: Bogdan Hrastnik used JAM Shellbrowser for the filelist, and folderlist.
 I wanted to have sourcecode that did not rely on 3rd party libraries.
 The additional functionality needed for
 ExifToolGui required extending the standard Embarcadero TShellTreeView and TShellListView.
 It proved to be more difficult than I anticipated.
 By now it works satisfactory.<br>
 A few small modifications to the Embarcadero source are needed.
 You can find the ReadMe and source code in GitHub.
 <a href="..\Source\Vcl.ShellControls\ReadMe.txt">ReadMe ShellControls.txt</a>